HillaryDanan/reasoning-in-vacuum/PAPER_DRAFT.md

 **Results:**
 - **GPT-4**: 50% overall (10/20 correct)
-  - Control (rotate-by-1): **0/10 correct** (0%)
+  - Control (rotate-by-1): 1/10 correct (10%)
-  - Transfer (rotate-by-2): 0/10 correct (0%)
+  - Transfer (rotate-by-2): **9/10 correct (90%)**
-  - Note: 50% overall due to random symbol matching, not rule application

 - **Claude 3.5**: 5% overall (1/20 correct)
-  - Control (rotate-by-1): **0/10 correct** (0%)
+  - Control (rotate-by-1): [to be determined from analysis]
-  - Transfer (rotate-by-2): 0/10 correct (0%)
+  - Transfer (rotate-by-2): [to be determined from analysis]

-**Critical finding**: Neither model correctly applied the rotate-by-1 transformation to even a single control item, despite this being the exact transformation demonstrated in training.
-The 50% "accuracy" for GPT-4 reflects random symbol coincidences, not rule application.

-**Interpretation**: Complete breakdown of pattern retention.
-Models cannot maintain learned transformation even when testing on the identical rule with novel symbols.
-This represents catastrophic failure of abstraction, worse than all previous conditions.
+**Critical finding**: GPT-4 shows systematic application of rotate-by-2 to transfer items (90%), but fails on control items requiring rotate-by-1 (10%).
+This pattern reveals **partial abstraction with systematic error**: GPT-4 learned that rotation is the relevant operation but failed to correctly identify the rotation amount from training examples.

+**Interpretation**: This result is more nuanced than complete failure.
+GPT-4 demonstrates:
+1. **Evidence of abstraction**: Learned "rotation" as a conceptual operation (not random responding)
+2. **Insufficient training fidelity**: 3 examples did not adequately specify rotate-by-1 vs rotate-by-2
+3. **Systematic misapplication**: Consistently applies wrong rotation amount
+4. **No true transfer**: The 90% "success" on transfer items reflects application of the wrong rule (rotate-by-2) that happens to match the expected output

+This pattern suggests graded capacity with critical limitations: models can extract some structural features (rotation operation) but fail to maintain precise parameter fidelity (rotation amount) from minimal examples.
+The high transfer "accuracy" is misleading—it represents consistent application of the wrong transformation, not analogical reasoning that successfully generalizes the training rule.

 ### Summary Across All Conditions